Coxeter interchange graphs: Abstract

-In this work, we prove Coxeter analogues of two results about graph tournaments, extending them to the setting of {\it signed graphs,} as developed by Zaslavsky \cite{Zas81,Zas82,Zas91}.
-These classical results can be viewed geometrically, in terms of the {\it permutahedron} $\Pi_{n-1}$, which is a standard object in combinatorial geometry (see, e.g., Ziegler \cite{Zie95}).
-Likewise, our results are related to the geometry of the {\it Coxeter permutahedra} $\Pi_\Phi$ (see \cref{F_permC}), recently studied by Ardila, Castillo, Eur and Postnikov \cite{ACEP20}, where $\Phi$ is a non-standard root system of type $B_n$, $C_n$ or $D_n$.
-On the other hand, $\Pi_{n-1}$ corresponds to the standard, type $A_{n-1}$ root system.
-See \cref{S_tour} below for background on tournaments, root systems, signed graphs and related discrete geometry.
+Brualdi and Li introduced tournament interchange graphs.
+In such a graph, each vertex represents a tournament.
+Traversing an edge corresponds to reversing a cyclically directed triangle.
+Such a triangle is neutral, in that its reversal does not affect the score sequence.
+An interchange graph encodes the combinatorics of the set of tournaments with a given score sequence, or equivalently, of a given fiber of the classical permutahedron from discrete geometry.

-More specifically, we classify (see \cref{T_MainLan}) the points in $\Pi_\Phi$ that correspond to score sequences of {\it Coxeter tournaments}, generalizing a classical result of Landau \cite{Lan53}, \eqref{E_wins} below.
-We note that Coxeter tournaments were introduced in the previous work in this series \cite{KS23}, and are related to orientations of signed graphs \cite{Zas91}.
-Such tournaments involve collaborative and solitaire games, in addition to the usual competitive games in classical graph tournaments.
+Coxeter tournaments were introduced by the first author and Sanchez, in relation to the Coxeter permutahedra in Ardila, Castillo, Eur and Postnikov.
+Coxeter tournaments have collaborative and solitaire games, in addition to the usual competitive games in classical tournaments.

-We also identify (see \cref{F_genB,F_genC,F_genD}) the Coxeter tournaments which, in a sense, generate the fibers of $\Pi_\Phi$, and obtain a formula (see \cref{T_MainCount}) for the degree of the associated {\it Coxeter interchange graphs}.
-These graphs encode the combinatorial structure of the set of Coxeter tournaments with given score sequence, and generalize the graphs introduced by Brualdi and Li \cite{BL84}.
-The Coxeter counting formulas can be described geometrically, in terms of distances in the Coxeter permutahedra $\Pi_\Phi$.

-These formulas generalize the tournament triangle formula, \eqref{E_triangles} below.
-Formula \eqref{E_triangles} is classical, and has been observed a number of times in the literature; see, e.g., Moon's classic monograph \cite{Moo68} for references, and related results.
-In this work, we observe, apparently for the first time, that \eqref{E_triangles} has a geometric interpretation, in terms of distances in $\Pi_{n-1}$.

-In closing, let us mention that the results in this work will be used in the next work in this series \cite{BKMP23}, which analyzes the mixing time of simple random walk on Coxeter interchange graphs.